-The Mount Rushmore Audio Tour: Living Memorial is a recorded audio guide at Mount Rushmore National Memorial incorporating narration, music, interviews, sound effects and historic recordings of Gutzon Borglum, Lincoln Borglum, American Indians and workers.
+The Mount Rushmore Audio Tour: A Living Memorial is a recorded audio guide at Mount Rushmore National Memorial incorporating narration, music, interviews, sound effects and recordings of Gutzon Borglum, Lincoln Borglum, American Indians and workers.
 Rental fee is $6.

 Languages and Accessibility

 The tour is translated in Spanish, German, French and Lakota.
-An audio-described tour is also available in English for the sight-impaired.
+An audio-described tour is also available in English for the vision-impaired.
 This is a new feature that will allow visitors of different abilities to experience the park.

 Junior Ranger Quest